-- Parking lots or decks should be located behind buildings whenever possible.
-Parking lots should not occupy more than 1/3 of the frontage of the adjacent building or no more than 64 feet, whichever is less. - Shared parking is strongly encouraged. - Consider the feasibility of providing a parking structure rather than surface parking to conserve land and minimize the impacts on the environment. - Parking aisles should be separated from one another by planted medians with shade trees.
-When possible, it is recommended that parking aisles and their shade trees be aligned in a solar orientation to cast shade on parked cars during the summer months. - Large surface parking lots larger than 75,000 square feet of vehicular surface should be visually and functionally segmented into several smaller lots enclosed by landscaping. - Parking lots along the street must be screened from the adjacent street and sidewalk by low walls and/or landscaping. - Parking structure facades should be treated with approved building materials.
-The façade should be designed to visually screen cars. - Pedestrian entries should be clearly visible.
-The vertical circulation should not be located in the center of the structure so that it is difficult or circuitous to locate. - Bicycle racks and storage lockers are strongly encouraged inside new parking structure. - Alternative fuel stations (electric vehicle chargers) should be considered for new parking structures as directed by the University.
+- 1. Parking lots or decks should be located behind buildings whenever possible.
+Parking lots should not occupy more than 1/3 of the frontage of the adjacent building or no more than 64 feet, whichever is less. - 2.
+Shared parking is strongly encouraged. - 3.
+Consider the feasibility of providing a parking structure rather than surface parking to conserve land and minimize the impacts on the environment. - 4.
+Parking aisles should be separated from one another by planted medians with shade trees.
+When possible, it is recommended that parking aisles and their shade trees be aligned in a solar orientation to cast shade on parked cars during the summer months. - 5.
+Large surface parking lots larger than 75,000 square feet of vehicular surface should be visually and functionally segmented into several smaller lots enclosed by landscaping. - 6.
+Parking lots along the street must be screened from the adjacent street and sidewalk by low walls and/or landscaping. - 7.
+Parking structure layout will be coordinated with Parking and Traffic for lane and parking stall dimensions.
+Structure facades should be treated with approved building materials.
+The façade should be designed to visually screen cars and incorporate design elements from surrounding bldgs. - 8.
+Pedestrian entries should be clearly visible.
+The vertical circulation should not be located in the center of the structure so that it is difficult or circuitous to locate.

+- 9. Bicycle racks and storage lockers are strongly encouraged inside new parking structure. - 10.
+Alternative fuel stations (electric vehicle chargers) should be considered for new parking structures as directed by the University.